 DHT is a naturally-occurring hormone.
 People experiencing hereditary hair loss have a genetic sensitivity to DHT.
 DHT causes hair follicles to shrink over time.
 This results in thinner and finer hair.
-Eventually, the follicles will stop producing normal, thick hairs and grow only miniaturized hairs.
-These miniaturized hairs are thin, fragile, colorless and almost invisible.
+Eventually, the follicles will stop producing normal, thick hairs and grow only miniaturized hairs that are thin, fragile, colorless and almost invisible.

 **Professional hair transplantation services provided by the affiliated physicians of Bosley Medical Group.
 Please note that no procedures are performed at Bosley® until the patient has been examined, diagnosed and accepted for treatment by a Bosley physician.
 Results may vary.

 † HairClub’s EXT Extreme Hair Therapy’s Program topical EXT® Regrowth Treatment with Minoxidil, an FDA-Approved ingredient that has been shown to regrow hair when used as directed.